- What was the first evidence of continental drift?

 What are 3 pieces of evidence for Pangea?

-What are 3 pieces of evidence that support continental drift?
+What are the 4 pieces of evidence of continental drift?

 The evidence for continental drift included the fit of the continents; the distribution of ancient fossils, rocks, and mountain ranges; and the locations of ancient climatic zones.

 Today, we know that the continents rest on massive slabs of rock called tectonic plates.
 The plates are always moving and interacting in a process called plate tectonics.
 The continents are still moving today. … The two continents are moving away from each other at the rate of about 2.5 centimeters (1 inch) per year.